 FAQs About Upper Respiratory Infections

-The most common upper respiratory infection is the common cold, caused primarily by rhinoviruses.
+The most common upper respiratory infection is the common cold, which is typically caused by viruses such as rhinoviruses.
+It affects the nose and throat, leading to symptoms like a runny nose, congestion, sneezing, and a mild cough.

 How Do You Get Rid of an Upper Respiratory Infection?